The technology manufacturer wanted to build the perfect O2O and brand experience while also boosting reseller sales.

 +32% web sessions since launch

 ASUS wanted a single platform for B2B and B2C e-commerce.
-Partnering with SmartOSC, they chose Adobe Commerce for its flexibility to deliver everything on their e-commerce wish list, including a robust unified approach to B2C and B2B on a single site with a high level of customisation, while streamlining back-office processes.
-The strategy involved not just delivering e-commerce to clients but integrating off-line-to-online (O2O) to streamline access to their rewards programme while improving the tracking and revenue delivery for resellers.
+Partnering with SmartOSC, they chose Adobe Commerce for its flexibility to deliver everything on their e-commerce wish list, including a robust unified approach to B2C and B2B on a single site with a high level of customization, while streamlining back-office processes.
+The strategy involved not just delivering e-commerce to clients but integrating offline-to-online (O2O) to streamline access to their rewards program while improving the tracking and revenue delivery for resellers.

 Country Manager, ASUS Singapore

 As an innovative brand, simply adding online ordering for customers wasn’t enough.
 Instead, ASUS envisioned giving customers the ability to build their dream PC or laptop.
-SmartOSC developed an online tool for the new website where customers virtually assemble various components of their computer, place the order and have the final product delivered directly to their door: something unprecedented in the Singapore region.
-Behind the scenes, SmartOSC integrated Adobe Commerce with ASUS’ centralised CRM and order management system to sync customer information along with order and delivering status across all channels.
+SmartOSC developed an online tool for the new website where customers virtually assemble various components of their computer, place the order, and have the final product shipped directly to their door: something unprecedented in the Singapore region.
+Behind the scenes, SmartOSC integrated Adobe Commerce with ASUS’ centralized CRM and order management system to sync customer information along with order and shipping status across all channels.
 This helps ensure service and retail teams can access details about the customer orders wherever and whenever for a seamless experience.

 To further support the commercial market, an enterprise team provides support via telephone or email through the site.
-Businesses that are interested in utilising ASUS products can also ‘partner’ with the company for exclusive access to industry discounts and unique selling terms reserved for B2B and B2B2C transactions.
+Businesses that are interested in utilizing ASUS products can also ‘partner’ with the company for exclusive access to industry discounts and unique selling terms reserved for B2B and B2B2C transactions.
 To extend their online service to businesses looking to purchase ASUS products, SmartOSC built an employee purchase plan that offered promotions.
-The programme incentivises local businesses to outfit themselves with ASUS products while providing greater access to discounts.
+The program incentivizes local businesses to outfit themselves with ASUS products while providing greater access to discounts.

 “The current ASUS website is the best place to explore our wide range of products,” says Emma Ou, Country Manager, ASUS Singapore.
-“Adding the e-commerce site will deliver a more convenient and immediate shopping solution in addition to all our branded shops and authorised retailers.
-Hosting our own e-commerce site also aligns with our ongoing effort in providing our customers with a seamless O2O shopping experience and an attractive rewards programme.”
+“Adding the e-commerce site will deliver a more convenient and immediate shopping solution in addition to all our branded stores and authorized retailers.
+Hosting our own e-commerce site also aligns with our ongoing effort in providing our customers with a seamless O2O shopping experience and an attractive rewards program.”